lucasjoliveau/doc/fr/legal/terms/enterprise.md

 that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
-Non- compliance with specifications or requirements will be considered as Bugs at the discretion of Odoo SA (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).
+Non- compliance with specifications or requirements will be considered as Bugs at the discretion of Konvergo ERP SA (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).